andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/what-is-delegation-a-swift-developers-guide.md

 #### Design pattern

-First, take the phrase &#8220;design pattern&#8221;.
+First, take the phrase "design pattern&#8221;.

 **Design** implies architecture.
 It connotes a strategy for organizing something.
 Design conveys the method by which components will work together to accomplish an end.

-**Pattern** implies that there is some repeatable process that has honed in around a common thread&#8230; a common practice&#8230; a predictable method for doing something. &#8220;Pattern&#8221; gives the impression that such a practice has converged over time into something that is now well-known, well-understood, and commonly used.
-I imagine a sort of &#8220;survival of the fittest&#8221; approach to process and practice.
-Things that didn't converge or that were weaker in the real world fell away and the strongest survived into this thing we call &#8220;pattern&#8221;.
+**Pattern** implies that there is some repeatable process that has honed in around a common thread&#8230; a common practice&#8230; a predictable method for doing something.
+"Pattern&#8221; gives the impression that such a practice has converged over time into something that is now well-known, well-understood, and commonly used.
+I imagine a sort of "survival of the fittest&#8221; approach to process and practice.
+Things that didn't converge or that were weaker in the real world fell away and the strongest survived into this thing we call "pattern&#8221;.

 A **design pattern** in software terms, then, is a method for architecting, strategizing about, and organizing an application's code in such a way that has been found to be commonplace, repeatable, and practically sound over time.